caina89/psychCE/README.md

 # psychCE

-This repository documents the code used to implement the Coordinated Epsitasis (CE) framework as part of the investigations documented in [this preprint]().
+This repository documents the code used to implement the Coordinated Epsitasis (CE) framework on MDD in UK Biobank and five psychiatric disorders in the iPSYCH dataset.

 environments used to run these analyses: for CE tests, GWAS and PRSice runs: `CE-env.yml`, for gSEM analyses `gSEM-env.yml`, for ldsc [this](https://github.com/bulik/ldsc/blob/master/environment.yml) `environment.yml` file.